Skip to content

 Psychological Abuse

-• Manipulation and Threats: Staff members often use psychological tactics to control and intimidate detainees, such as threatening to revoke privileges or promising rewards for compliance with abusive activities.
+• Manipulation and Threats: Staff often use psychological tactics—like threatening to revoke privileges or promising rewards for compliance—to control and intimidate detainees into sexual abuse situations.

-• Depression and Anxiety: Persistent feelings of emotional distress, like sadness, hopelessness, and fear are common among abused juveniles, often leading to major depressive episodes and anxiety disorders.
+• Emotional Distress: Persistent feelings of sadness, hopelessness, and irritability are common, often leading to major depressive episodes; these symptoms and many more are signs of emotional distress.

-• Behavioral Issues: The psychological impact of abuse can also manifest in behavioral problems, such as aggression, defiance, and difficulties in forming healthy relationships.
+• Behavioral Issues: Psychological trauma can manifest as increased aggression, defiance, impulse control problems, and difficulties forming healthy relationships or trusting authority figures.

 Physical Health Consequences

-The physical abuse and neglect experienced in detention centers can have immediate and long-lasting health effects.
+Physical abuse and neglect contribute to immediate and lasting health effects.

-• Injuries from Physical Abuse: Beatings, improper restraints, and other forms of physical violence can result in broken bones, internal injuries, and chronic pain.
+• Injuries and Chronic Pain: Physical violence during abuse can cause broken bones, internal injuries, and chronic pain.

-• Health Complications from Neglect: Neglect of medical needs can lead to untreated illnesses, infections, and long-term health complications.
+• Untreated Conditions: Neglect of basic medical needs can result in untreated illnesses, infections, and long-term health complications.

 Impact on Rehabilitation and Recidivism